oleksandrastepankovska/dynamic-form/README.md

 ```bash
 npm test
 ```
+Press `a` to run all tests if needed.
 This will launch the test runner in interactive watch mode, allowing you to run and debug tests as needed.

 ## Customizing Form Fields